-- Begin each paragraph with a key point from the introduction. - Develop each point in a complete paragraph. - Use transitions, or enumerate, to connect your points. - Hold to your time allocation and organization. - Qualify answers when in doubt.
+- Begin each paragraph with a key point from the introduction. - Develop each point in a complete paragraph. - Use transitions, or enumerate, to connect your points. - ♦ Hold to your time allocation and organization. - Qualify answers when in doubt.
 It is better to say "toward the end of the 19th century" than to say "in 1894" when you can't remember, whether it's 1884 or 1894.
-In many cases, the approximate time is all that is necessary; unfortunately 1894, though approximate, may be incorrect, and will usually be marked accordingly.
+In many cases, the approximate time is all that is wanted; unfortunately 1894, though approximate, may be incorrect, and will usually be marked accordingly.

 Summarize in your last paragraph Restate your central idea and indicate why it is important.
+Again, this step is a bit of a luxury in a timed exam, and can usually be safely abandoned in favor of spending the time on the evidence.

-After you have finished or have a few minutes left in the exam, review your answers:
+After you have finished or with a few minutes left in the exam, review your answers:

-- Complete questions left incomplete, but allow time to review all questions. - Review, edit, correct misspellings, incomplete words and sentences, miswritten dates and numbers. - Not enough time?
+- Complete questions left incomplete, but allow time to review all questions. - Review, edit, correct misspellings, incomplete words and sentences, miswritten dates and numbers.

+• Not enough time?
 Outline your answers that are left.
 This way you will at least get partial credit.